 As well as supporting academic research with our extensive knowledge of the collections and advice on other sources of relevant archives, we also provide more structured assistance with teaching and research.

 Group teaching and research

-Special Collections is experienced in working with course leaders to help deliver group teaching and research sessions based on the collections.
+Special Collections is experienced in working with course leaders at the University of Birmingham to help deliver group teaching and research sessions based on the collections.
 We are able to work with course leaders to develop a programme of teaching and group sessions based around the collections which directly ties into a specialised subject and gives students a first hand opportunity to work with primary source material.
 We are also able in consultation with a course leader to assist by making material available for sessions where the session is led solely by the course leader.

 The seminar room

-6th Form groups
+Sixth Form groups